American songwriter Bob Dylan wins Nobel Prize in literature

 Dylan, 75, becomes the first musician in the 115-year history of the Nobel to win the prize in literature.
 He was honored for "having created new poetic expressions within the great American song tradition."

-It is the ultimate ascension for the man who set off a lasting debate over whether lyrics, especially rock lyrics, can be regarded as art.
-Dylan, who gave the world "Like a Rolling Stone," ''Blowin' in the Wind" and dozens of other standards, now finds himself on a list that includes Samuel Beckett, Toni Morrison and T.S.
+It is the ultimate climb for Dylan.
+It was Dylan who set off a lasting debate over whether lyrics, especially rock lyrics, can be regarded as art.
+Dylan, who gave the world "Like a Rolling Stone," ''Blowin' in the Wind" and dozens of other standards.
+He now finds himself on a list that includes Samuel Beckett, Toni Morrison and T.S.
 Eliot, whom Dylan referred to in his epic song "Desolation Row."

-"Congratulations to one of my favorite poets, Bob Dylan, on a well-deserved Nobel," tweeted President Barack Obama, who in 2012 presented the singer-songwriter with a Presidential Medal of Freedom.
+"Congratulations to one of my favorite poets, Bob Dylan, on a well-deserved Nobel," tweeted President Barack Obama.
+In 2012, he presented the singer-songwriter with a Presidential Medal of Freedom.

 Dylan rarely gives interviews, and a representative said the star had no immediate comment.
 He is on tour.

-The startling announcement out of Stockholm was met with both euphoria and dismay.
+The startling announcement out of Stockholm was met with both excitement and dismay.

-Many music fans already quote Dylan as if he were Shakespeare, and judges work Dylan quotations into their legal opinions all the time, such as "The times they are a-changing" and "You don't need a weatherman to know which way the wind blows."
+Many music fans already quote Dylan as if he were Shakespeare.
+Judges work Dylan quotations into their legal opinions all the time, such as "The times they are a-changing" and "You don't need a weatherman to know which way the wind blows."

 With this year's Nobel announcement, many people, especially Americans, weren't scratching their heads and asking "Who?!" the way they did after hearing the names of such winners as Patrick Modiano and J.M.G.
 Le Clézio.